 Sage Grouse Task Force

-Western states have been coordinating on sage-grouse conservation for decades.
-In 2011, WGA partnered with the Western Association of Fish and Wildlife Agencies (WAFWA) to identify existing state and local actions to conserve sage-grouse.
-As a result, they published an inventory of these actions in December 2011.
-Most recently, a 2012 update the inventory report was released, with new and updated explanations of initiatives to conserve sage-grouse.
+In 2011 WGA partnered with the Western Association of Fish and Wildlife Agencies (WAFWA) to identify existing state and local actions to conserve sage-grouse.
+They published an inventory of these actions in December 2011.
+Since then, WGA has published annual updates to that report in 2012 and 2013 with updated explanations of initiatives to conserve sage-grouse.